mrklees/mrklees.github.io/_posts/2023-10-07-seacompression.md

 ## Ears of the Future

 Hearing Protection is important.
-We created **Ears of The Future** to lend out Children's ear muffs and gift ear plugs for anyone who forgot their hearing protection.
-We love the big noise of the event MORE WORDS TODO.
+We created **Ears of The Future** to lend out children's ear muffs and gift ear plugs for anyone who forgot their hearing protection.
+We love getting to choose how much of the BIG sound to experience.

 <figure class="thin" markdown="span">
   ![Ears of the Future at event](https://static.cloudygo.com/static/2023-Seacompression/Ears%20of%20the%20Future%20at%20event.jpg)
 </figure>

 We gifted out around a hundred pairs of ear plugs during the event and many people told us warm tales.
-We're excited to bring this to many future events.
+We're excited to bring this to future events.

 ## Sound-Toy

-Lilac is making non-conventional instrument and interactive sound toys.
+Lilac is experimenting with non-conventional instrument and interactive sound toys.
 A number of percussive tools were provided to passers-by for a participatory audio experience.
 <figure class="half" markdown="span">
   ![Lilac sound toy 1](https://static.cloudygo.com/static/2023-Seacompression/Lilac%20sound%20toy%201.jpg){: style="flex: calc(4032/3024); margin-right: 0.75em;" }
   ![Sound Toy](https://static.cloudygo.com/static/2023-Seacompression/Sound%20Toy.jpg){: style="flex: calc(4032/2268); margin-right: 0.75em;" }
 </figure>

-## The lovely folk of Haus Anima
+## The Faces of Haus Anima

 <figure class="half" markdown="span">
 ![Kalesta at event 1](https://static.cloudygo.com/static/2023-Seacompression/Kalesta%20at%20event%201.jpg)